 The vision of a universal, singular God is arguably one of the greatest religious innovations of the Jewish tradition among the world’s historic religious systems.
 Between 1500 and 500 BCE, the Israelite people of the ancient Near East began to articulate a radical new understanding of divinity.
 The ancient Hebrews were most likely “polytheistic,” believing in numerous deities representing different forces of nature and serving various tribes and nations.
 Eventually, however, early Hebrew visionaries and prophets began to speak boldly of one God as the creator of all existence, a view we have come to call “monotheism.”
-Expressing the multivalent nature of divinity as well as an insistence upon the oneness of God, early Hebrew authors gave God names such as Elohim (“gods”), Adonai (“my lord”), and the unpronounceable YHWH, from the same root as the verb “to be,” the etymological source of the name “Jehovah.”
+Expressing the multivalent nature of divinity as well as insisting upon the oneness of God, early Hebrew authors gave God names such as Elohim (“gods”), Adonai (“my lord”), and the unpronounceable YHWH, from the same root as the verb “to be,” the etymological source of the name “Jehovah.”

 Through the visions and the voices of prophets, the God the Hebrews encountered was all-powerful and benevolent, merciful and just.
 Rejecting the anthropomorphic tendency of the time, the Hebrews did not represent God in any human form or earthly likeness, but as a universal God, engaged in a lasting relationship with humankind through the instruments of revelation, Torah, and a covenantal people, Israel.
 This emerging understanding of God would have profound implications for the history of Western religion.